Establishing a Newborn Emergency Code

 The code should also be treated as one segment of a continuum of care that starts in the field.
 When first responders receive training from hospital experts, it can also enhance neonatal survival and recovery.

-Tri-City found that when EMT's had been trained in care for babies in cardiac-pulmonary arrest, they worked to keep their body temperatures up during transportation.
-Any eventually might result in the code being called in the field.
+Tri-City Medical Center found that when EMT's had been trained in care for babies in cardiac-pulmonary arrest, they worked to keep their body temperatures up during transportation.
+Any eventuality might result in the code being called in the field.

-For more, Tri-City is sharing its Code Caleb policy here.
+For more, Tri-City Medical Center is sharing its Code Caleb policy here.

 Can your hospital do this?